English at Westminster

 Reading at Westminster Primary Academy:

 Children have access to a variety of reading schemes to help them develop confidence and enjoyment in reading.
-Our three main schemes are ‘Oxford Reading Tree’, ‘Big Cat Collins’ and ‘Pearson’s Bug Club’.
+Our two main schemes are ‘Oxford Reading Tree’ (in school readers) and ‘Pearson’s online Bug Club’ (home readers).
 These schemes offer us a breadth of genre, interest and subject matter.
 Our early reading books are decodable and matched to follow our phonic program and the children read books specifically matched to their personal learning journey.

 Children access ‘Bug Club’ online for home reading.
 This enables children to have books long enough to reread for fluency.
 Its online quizzes help us to monitor their understanding of their reading and this is regularly monitored by staff to ensure children are reading appropriate levels of texts.
-This system also supports our readiness for distance learning (when needed) as staff can manage children learning remotely.
 Children's engagement, success and access is monitored and rewarded regularly in school.

 Phonics at Westminster Primary Academy: